NickVTech/nickmeier.xyz/content/youtube.md

 linked to the videos, and I watch youtube everynight!
 Anything I like, should appear here.
 If you would to checkout the full playlist, feel free to [here](https://www.youtube.com/playlist?list=PLRwgaooAgnpVrBKsY1I0mOxET5hihbxPt).
 {{< first-10-videos PLRwgaooAgnpVrBKsY1I0mOxET5hihbxPt >}}

+How did I build this section?
+- HUGO (The website)
+- Golang (Functionality)
+- Postman (Working with API)

+How does it work?
+- Since the site is static, it updates everytime I build the website again.